jiaguo1000/eggbomb/README.md

 # eggbomb

-Online 掼蛋 (Guan Dan) card game — create a room, invite friends, and play instantly in the browser.
+Online 掼蛋 (Guan Dan) card game.
+Create a room, invite friends, and play instantly in the browser.

 ## Features

 - Real-time multiplayer via WebSocket (Socket.io)
-- Full 掼蛋 rules: level progression 2–A, tribute/return, 抗贡, wildcards, all hand types
+- Full 掼蛋 rules: level progression 2-A, tribute/return, 抗贡, wildcards, all hand types
-- Bot players powered by Monte Carlo Tree Search (MCTS) — fills empty seats or can be added by the host; two difficulty levels (easy / medium)
+- Bot players powered by Information Set Monte Carlo Tree Search (ISMCTS), which handles hidden information (unknown opponent hands).
+Fills empty seats or can be added by the host.
+Two difficulty levels (easy / medium)
-- Autopilot (托管) mode — delegate your turn to the MCTS bot
+- Autopilot (托管) mode to delegate your turn to the bot
 - Dice roll to decide first player, with tie re-roll
 - Disconnect/reconnect: players stay in the game for 30s after disconnect, then enter autopilot
-- Host-selectable starting level (2–A)
+- Host-selectable starting level (2-A)
 - Hint button suggests the smallest valid play

 ## Tech Stack

-- **Frontend**: React + TypeScript + Vite — responsive layout, optimized for both desktop and mobile landscape
+- **Frontend**: React + TypeScript + Vite, responsive layout optimized for both desktop and mobile
 - **Backend**: Node.js + Express + Socket.io
 - **Shared**: TypeScript types and game logic shared between client and server
 - **Monorepo**: npm workspaces